mautic/developer-documentation-new/docs/components/cache.rst

 Symfony makes heavy use of a filesystem cache.
 When developing for Mautic, clearing the cache is a regular occurrence.
 By default, Mautic instances have the cache located in ``var/cache/ENV`` where ``ENV`` is the environment currently accessed (``dev`` or ``prod``).
 To rebuild the cache, delete the relevant ``ENV`` folder within the cache directory, or run the Symfony command ``php bin/console cache:clear --env=ENV``.
 If a specific environment isn't passed to the command via ``--env=ENV``, Mautic uses the ``dev`` environment by default.

-In the ``dev`` environment, translations, views, and assets are not cached.
-However, changes to these files will require the cache to be cleared for them to take effect in the ``prod`` environment.
-Changes to Mautic config files, Symfony config files, etc., will require the cache to be cleared regardless of the environment.
+In the ``dev`` environment, Mautic doesn't cache translations, views, and Assets.
+However, changes to these files require clearing the cache for them to take effect in the ``prod`` environment.
+Changes to Mautic config files, Symfony config files, etc., require clearing of the cache regardless of the environment.

 The typical rule of thumb is, if Mautic is not acting as you expect after making changes, try clearing your cache.
 If you get "class could not be found" or "cannot redeclare class" errors when using the ``cache:clear`` command, manually delete the ``app/cache/ENV`` folder then run the command and/or browse to the site to rebuild.